Best Ocean-View Restaurants in LA

 22 LA Restaurants With the Best Sparkling Ocean Views

-After a gray and gloomy start to the summer, sunshine and clear skies are right around the corner!
-One of the biggest draws to Los Angeles is its breezy coastal location.
+One of the biggest draws to Los Angeles is its easy access to the coast.
 From Manhattan Beach to Malibu, the LA coastline is home to several waterfront restaurants that have fresh seafood, creative cocktails and, of course, a breathtaking backdrop.
-Whether you want high-rise views from the top of a hotel or your toes in the sand while you chow down, we’ve rounded up the absolute best ocean-view restaurants in LA!
+Whether you want high-rise views or your toes in the sand, we’ve rounded up the 22 best ocean-view restaurants in LA that are perfect for any time of year!

 Kassi Rooftop